tonyngmk/my-stoic-telebot/README.md

-# my-stoic-telebot
+# Daily Stoic Telegram Bot

-Search @dailystoic_bot in Telegram
+Search `@dailystoic_bot` in Telegram.

+This is a bot that shares ancient Stoic philosophy as adapted from the book The Daily Stoic by Ryan Holiday.

 ## Diagram